dfilaretti/WeirdDrums/README.md

 ## Architecture / how to use

 As in the original Mictoronic, the architecture is quite simple.
-We have essentially an _oscillator_ section and a _noise_ section, which gets mixed together and processed in the _master_ section.
+We have essentially an _oscillator_ section and a _noise_ section, which gets mixed together and finally processed in the _master_ section.
 In a bit more detail...

-* **oscillator section**: a single oscillator with a selectable waveform (currently sine, saw and square), whose amplitude is modulated by a simple "percussive style" Attack-Decay (AD) envelope.
-If desired, the pitch of the oscillator can be modulated via a second AD envelope and/or a simple LFO.
+* **oscillator section**: oscillator -> Attack-Decay (AD) envelope.
+Oscillator waveform can be sine, saw or square.
+If desired, the oscillator pitch can be modulated via a second AD envelope and/or an LFO.
 More modulation options may become available in future.

 * **noise section**: white noise generator -> filter -> AD envelope.
 The filter can be Low-Pass (LP), High-Pass (HP) or Band-Pass (BP) and its cutoff frequency and envelope are adjustable via the corresponding sliders.
 Later: more envelope shapes.

-* **master section**: here the _oscillator_ and _noise_ signal are mixed together (via the _mix_ slider) and some effects and global volume adjustments are applied.
+* **master section**: here the _oscillator_ and _noise_ signal are mixed together (via the _mix_ slider) and some effects and global level/pan are applied.
 Currently only distortion is available, but we may add more in future.

 ## Faq